 Perhaps I was just too dazzled by Chris Hemsworth to notice how woeful this film is.
 Losing all the charm and humour of its predecessor, the sequel gets far too bogged down in a heavy, convoluted plot that takes itself much too seriously.
 Likewise with its underdeveloped villain, which sadly wastes the talent of someone as wonderful as Christopher Eccleston.
 But, of course, Tom Hiddleston is there to provide the much-needed light and levity as lovable Loki, but even his involvement gets a little much.
 Chalk it up to the Loki mania created after The Avengers.

 Loki’s scenes with his brother are the highlights, and their tumultuous relationship winds up being far more engaging than Thor’s romance with Jane.
-Perhaps that’s why Natalie Portman has vanished from this franchise.
+Perhaps that’s why Natalie Portman was vanquished from this franchise.

 Maybe it was the insane hype which meant Avengers: Age of Ultron would never live up to the lofty expectations set by its predecessor.
 All the same ingredients were there.
-It’s just somehow it didn’t quite glue together this time.
+Somehow, it simply didn’t quite glue together this time.
 Perhaps it was the darker tones or the over-complicated (and numerous) storylines.
 Too much was loaded into this film, and it was rather exhaustive to even attempt to keep up.
 More was definitely less.

-That being said, it’s still enormously entertaining, in parts.
+That being said, it’s still enormously entertaining in parts.
 The Hulkbuster vs. Hulk sequence is stellar popcorn entertainment.
-And while the finale gets ludicrously ridiculous (floating city, anyone?), it’s ultimately epic and enthralling stuff.
-Director Joss Whedon, under enormous expectations and pressure, does deliver something completely different to the first film, and that has to be admired.
+And while the finale is ludicrously ridiculous (floating city, anyone?), it’s ultimately epic and enthralling stuff.
+Under enormous expectations and pressure, writer/director Joss Whedon ultimately delivers something completely different to the first film, and that has to be admired.
 It’s just not what we wanted.
 Or needed.

 After going through all sorts of pre-production hell, including losing its director a few months before cameras start rolling, Ant-Man was all but doomed to fail.
 The adventures of Scott Lang have never been the most popular in Marvel’s canon of heroes, and no one ever really expected him to be given a solo film.
 And yet, this stands as one of the best debuts of any character in the franchise.